Definition of Cadre

-- A small group of highly trained people in an organization that direct technological development.
+- A small group of highly trained people in an organization that directs technological development.

-- A few people in social movement that are the primary organizers and drivers of the message.
+- A few people in social movement that organize and guide it.

 - Political “movers and shakers” determined who would be nominated for local office.